1leolem1/Implied-PDF-from-crypto-option-prices/README.md

 Given the number of option prices we're dealing with, SABR stochastic volatility (plot below) is much better than interpolation since we won't risk overfitting our option prices.
 ![image](https://github.com/1leolem1/Implied-PDF-from-crypto-option-prices/assets/58358116/27fabed8-ce70-49d5-9b2e-6727fab1f79b)

+<h4>Data processing</h4>

+The options data file doesn't include the price of the underlying future, which means we need to extract it from the option prices.
+Assuming zero rates, the Put-Call Parity (PCP) states:
+Call_Price - Put_Price = Underlying_Price - Strike_Price

+Since in crypto our Call and Put prices are expressed in units of underlying, we can write PCP as:
+(Call_Price - Put_Price)Underlying_Price = Underlying_Price - Strike_Price

+Solving for Spot:
+Underlying = - (Strike)/(Call - Put - 1)

+Using this formula on all option pairs and averaging the Underlying yields a quite strong approximation of the underlying future price.

 I am still far from finished with this project, but I wanted to make an initial commit.